-- Then you may also include the succession planning and create a delegation matrix for various job roles hence the relevant competency determination for the new successor or delegate.
+- Then you may also include the succession planning and create a delegation matrix for various job roles hence the relevant Employee Competence determination for the new successor or delegate.

 - These needed skills to be further evaluated and linked to a detailed qualification matrix in order to identify the skill gaps and thereafter bridge those gaps through various training programs.

 - It is advisable to perform a Pre-Training evaluation to determine the expected level of proficiency from the desired training program and then compare it with a Post-Training evaluation to measure the effectiveness of the training.

 - Then identify the resources within the organization to support bridging the identified skill gaps.
 It will not only prove cost effective to you but also boost employee morale by recognising and utilising their knowledge and give them an opportunity to further develop.
 Nothing helps an individual more than to be given responsibility and know they are trusted!

 Ensure that the training programs are delivered as plan.
 Ensure the necessary resources, type of training programs, such as in-house or open-house training programs, are carefully chosen and executed.

 Then, focus on On-Job-Trainings (OJT) to ensure effectiveness.

 Also try to introduce some Mentorship programs.
 It will also help you reduce training costs by way of one-on-one interaction.